IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The JWT access token MAY contain other parameter or extensions depending on the implementation details.

-The Authorization Client, Authorization Server, and Resource Server SHALL support the optional extensions defined in table 3.71.4.1.2.1-.
-However, if present, the claims shall be wrapped in an "extensions" claim object that consists of the key 'ihe\_iua' and a value of a JSON object containing the claims, as such
+The Authorization Client, Authorization Server, and Resource Server SHALL support the optional extensions defined in table 3.71.6.3-1.
+If present, the claims shall be wrapped in an "extensions" claim object that consists of the key 'ihe\_iua' and a value of a JSON object containing the claims, as such

 ```
 "extensions" : {